arnotoro/arambot/README.md

 Discord bot for league of legends

 ## Functions as of today:
-1. Can webscrape lolalytics.com for champion statistics for newest patch.
+- Can webscrape lolalytics.com for champion statistics for newest patch.
+- Can get champions from players current game

 ## Commands:

 !champ [champname] - Gets stats for champion
+!game [summoner name] - Gets champions from active game

 ## Dependencies